-Differences between the Hollywood movie “Under the Tuscan Sun” with Diane Lane (2003), and the book “Under the Tuscan Sun” by Frances Mayes (1996).
+What are the differences between the Hollywood movie “Under the Tuscan Sun” with Diane Lane (2003), and the book “Under the Tuscan Sun” by Frances Mayes (1996)?
 They are both set in Cortona, but is the movie reflecting the reality or not?

 Frances Mayes’ house: the movie VS the real writer’s house, Bramasole

 As I have already explained in this article, there are two houses referring to “Under the Tuscan Sun”.
 The original villa from Under the Tuscan Sun book, Bramasole, is the home of the writer Frances Mayes and her husband Ed.
 This is within walking distance from the town center of Cortona, on the backside of the hill.
 Then there is the villa where the Hollywood movie was set, “Under the Tuscan Sun” with Diane Lane.
 This is a different house, a private villa approximately 3 km from Cortona.
 If you want to find the house, read here.

 As always, the movie is quite different from the book.
 Read the book if you want to know the real story of the writer.
 Frances Mayes came to Tuscany to buy a house with her husband over 20 years ago now.
 No love affair with any Marcello or Raoul Bova is on the book, sorry!
 The book is all about the renovation and all the small things about the house.
 If you love Italy and dream about living in Tuscany, for sure the book will make you want to move to Cortona!
 And if you have already been here, you can relive the feeling and the beauties of the town.
 I especially enjoy reading about local characters and people through the writer’s perspective and captivating writing style.

 Under the Tuscan Sun fountain VS Piazza Signorelli: is there a fountain in Cortona?